Lightning-AI/torchmetrics/docs/source/pages/implement.rst

         ) -> _PLOT_OUT_TYPE:
             return self._plot(val, ax)

 If the metric returns a more complex output, a custom implementation of the `plot` method is required.
+For more details on the plotting API, see the :ref:`plotting` page.

 Internal implementation details
 -------------------------------